Skip navigation

 Project Overview

-CubedOS can run directly on top of the hardware, or on top of an operating system such as Linux or VxWorks, with the assistance of the Ada runtime system.
+CubedOS can run directly on top of the hardware with the assistance of a suitable Ada runtime system, or on top of an operating system such as Linux or VxWorks.
 For example, CubedOS makes use of Ada tasking without directly invoking the underlying system's support for threads.
 This simplifies the implementation of CubedOS while improving its portability.
 However, it does require that an Ada runtime system be available for all envisioned targets.

 • An asynchronous message passing system with mailboxes.
 This, together with the underlying Ada runtime system constitutes the "kernel" of CubedOS.